vmware-archive/hillview/README.md

 $ mvn package
 ```

-* Start the tomcat web server
+* Start the tomcat web server; note that the folder where this command is run is important, since
+the path to the data files is relative to this folder.

 ```
 $ ../apache-tomcat-8.5.8/bin/catalina.sh run